Player Profile: Justin Brazeau

 During his third season with the Providence Bruins, Brazeau signed a two-year, two-way contract with the Boston Bruins on February 19, 2024.
 He made his NHL debut against the Dallas Stars on that same night, scored his first NHL goal, and was a plus-2 in 11 minutes of ice time.
 Brazeau would score five goals with two assists in 19 games before he had to exit a game against the Nashville Predators on April 2.
 Brazeau was sidelined with a shoulder injury and missed the rest of the regular season.

 Brazeau would not return to the ice for the Bruins until Game 5 of the first round of the 2024 Stanley Cup Playoffs against the Toronto Maple Leafs.
-Brazeau would record his first NHL playoff point with an assist on Hampus Lindholm’s game-tying goal in Game 7 of the first round.
-Brazeau has one more year left on his contract with Boston and hopes to make the roster out of training camp for the 2024-25 season.
+Brazeau recorded his first NHL playoff point with an assist on Hampus Lindholm’s game-tying goal in Game 7 of the first round.
+Brazeau will be an unrestricted free agent at the end of the 2024-25 season.

 Leave a Reply